 Maternal work from critical supportive bodies has a double objective:

 On the one hand, to identify part of the strategies of control and devaluation supplied by the patriarchal-macho-mess that make it possible to continue without resolving the socio-historical Gordian knot of oppression on maternal bodies.
 And on the other hand, to let the exercise of feminist self-inquiry reveal emancipatory possibilities to be part of the process to decolonise maternal work, and thereby defuse the wide, extensive, exhausting, enduring, deeply unconscious confusion, which perpetuates the erasure of maternal practices’ true socio-structural dimension, decisive for the continuity of human-animal life.

-The programme will consist of five working sessions based on group dynamics of self-inquiry combined with feminist critical thinking, within the scope of three working areas.
+Facilitated by the independent researcher Luisa Fuentes Guaza, this programme will consist of five working sessions based on group dynamics of self-inquiry combined with feminist critical thinking, within the scope of three working areas.
 First area: "Bodies, or everything that accumulates in the bodies, once maternal work is assumed”, corresponds to sessions 1 and 2.
 The second area "Internal desires or dynamics in maternal practices for depatriarchalisation/decolonisation, is developed in session 3.
 And the third area "Work or the productive dimension of maternal practices or future reproductive work and public/domestic scaffolding to support the maternal bodies and their offspring in parameters of well-being or healthy living” concerns sessions 4 and 5.